Lake Norcentra Project

 Design Refinement.
 The design team will refine proposals from the charette and prepare budget projections over the course of the summer and fall.
 A final plan will be submitted to the college trustees at their January 2015 meeting for their input and approval.

-The Alumni Association and Thrivent Financial hosted a Lake Norcentra Volunteer Day on Saturday, June 14, 2014.
+The Alumni Association and Thrivent Financial hosted a third Lake Norcentra Volunteer Day last June.
 Alumni, friends, and local residents assisted with cleanup of the area surrounding Lake Norcentra.
 Volunteers raked, trimmed, removed fallen trees, and made the area look great for summer.
 Breakfast and lunch was provided.
-Another Lake Norcentra Volunteer Day will be planned for the spring of 2015.
+The next Lake Norcentra Volunteer Day has been scheduled for Saturday, May 9, 2015.
+Registration for the day will begin about one month prior to the event.

 Additional information and photos are posted regularly on a Lake Norcentra Facebook page.
 Be sure to “like” the page for regular updates.